It’s taken two-and-a-half years but we’re finally seeing Dudu Myeni in court

 The case to declare Dudu Myeni a delinquent director starts in the Pretoria High Court on Monday 7 October.
 Myeni previously indicated that she is contesting the action.

-This is believed to be the first application for delinquency against a director of a state-owned enterprise.
+This is believed to have been the first application for delinquency which was brought against a director of a state-owned enterprise.
 Such a declaration would block her from holding any positions as a director.

 The application was launched on 7 March 2017 by OUTA and the SAA Pilots’ Association (SAAPA) against former SAA chair Myeni.
 SAA and Air Chefs (Myeni was a director of both these SOEs at the time) and the Minister of Finance (who was responsible for SAA at the time) were also cited as respondents.
 This week’s trial date was set in February 2018.